 - Calm, focus-based problem-solving puzzles

-Companion / Non-Sporting Breeds
+Companion and Non-Sporting Breeds

 Instinct: Varies widely, often people-focused